 About the Niskanen Center:

 Established in 2014, the Niskanen Center works to change public policy through direct engagement with the policymaking process.
 The Center looks to develop and promote pragmatic proposals for policymakers, build coalitions to facilitate action, and marshal the most convincing arguments in support of our agenda.

 Where Are They Now?
-Former Niskanen Center interns now work for Booz Allen Hamilton, Foreign Policy, the Daily Caller, the Cato Institute, the Department of Defense, the Niskanen Center, and others.
+Former Niskanen Center interns now work for Booz Allen Hamilton, McKinsey, Foreign Policy, the Daily Caller, the Cato Institute, the Department of Defense, the Niskanen Center, and others.
 Other former interns are pursuing graduate degrees in public policy, public administration, and economics.